 The Translation programme from University of Bristol is a distance-learning Masters programme for aspiring or practising translators.
-It is suitable for Modern Languages graduates offering any one or two of the following languages, in addition to English: Czech, French, German, Italian, Mandarin, Portuguese, Russian, Spanish.
-The MA combines intensive language-specific practice with training in the theory and practice of translation.
+It is suitable for graduates in any discipline offering any one or two of the following languages, in addition to English: Czech, French, German, Italian, Mandarin Chinese, Portuguese, Russian, Spanish.
+The MA combines intensive language-specific practice with training in translation theory and translation technologies.

 You will study interactively, as part of an online group, led by a tutor.
 The programme is taught entirely online and you are not expected to come to campus at all.
 Our library has an excellent stock of ebooks and ejournals on translation.
-However, you are just as much a member of the University as any other student and we are always delighted to welcome you to Bristol if you can get here.
+However, you are just as much a member of the university as any other student and we are always delighted to welcome you to Bristol if you can get here.
 We organise a programme of translation talks and seminars each year.